helenetran3/MER-Databases-and-Emotion-Ambiguity/README.md

 1. [Emotional Models](#Emotional-Models): Brief summary of the discrete and continuous emotion representation
 2. [Databases with Discrete Emotions](#Databases-with-Discrete-Emotions): General description and position with respect to the representation of emotional ambiguity
-3. [Databases with continuous emotions](#Databases-with-Continuous-Emotions): General description and position with respect to the representation of emotional ambiguity
+3. [Databases with Continuous Emotions](#Databases-with-Continuous-Emotions): General description and position with respect to the representation of emotional ambiguity

 ## Emotional Models